History

 HST 399 Historical Pedagogy (4 Credits)

 This course is focused on the practice of teaching history at the college level.
 It is an independent course, but participation in it is also dependent on the students’ roles as teaching assistants in HST 150.
 Key pedagogical themes and debates explored in the class include issues around student engagement, teaching research and writing, and what it means to help students learn to think historically.
 Students in the course also develop their own research project centered on historical pedagogy as well as design their own course.
-History majors only.
+Restrictions: History majors only.
 Enrollment limited to 2.
 Instructor permission required.

 Fall, Spring, Annually